joshbuchea/chrome-ext-swifttab/README.md

 ## To Do

 * [ ] Define PropTypes
-* [ ] Replace ToolbarIconButton with if equiv RMWC Component exists
 * [ ] Remove inline styles (AppToolbar, ?)
 * [ ] Refactor (Reconsider component hierarchy?)